mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.12/metrics/quickstart/index.md

         0.17 (1.35%)  0.01GiB (6.46%)  0.00GiB (0.00%)
         ```

-        The metrics summary command displays a summary of raw and percentage utilization of CPU, Memory and Disk resources using the metrics documented in the metrics reference summary(/mesosphere/dcos/1.12/metrics/reference/)
+        The metrics summary command displays a summary of raw and percentage utilization of CPU, Memory and Disk resources using the metrics documented in the [metrics reference summary](/mesosphere/dcos/1.12/metrics/reference/).

         In particular, the following metrics and formula are used to compute the displayed values: